joaorenatofraga/joaorenatofraga/README.md

 ### Hello, I'm Renato Fraga! 👋

 Welcome to my GitHub profile!
-I'm a professional passionate about **data science**, **data analysis**, and **technology**, with a background in administration, engineering, and finance.
+I am a professional passionate about Engineering, Data Science, and Data Analysis, with a background in administration, engineering, and finance.
 I believe in the transformative power of technology to create solutions that positively impact the world.
 Here you can learn more about my journey, projects, and skills.

 #### About Me 🌟
-- 🌱 I’m pursuing a Postgraduate degree in **Data Science and Artificial Intelligence** (2025).
+- 🌱 I am currently pursuing a Postgraduate degree in Data Engineering, having recently completed a specialization in Data Science and Artificial Intelligence.
 - 👯 I’m looking to collaborate on projects involving **data science**, **machine learning**, and **predictive analytics**.

 #### My Skills 🛠️